Christy Morrell Stinson – Chair

 Diana Bigger – Treasurer

 My name is Diana Bigger.I grew up in a small town, but have been living in the Cities for the last few years.
 This is my third year at SAGE and my third year on the board where I serve as the Treasurer.
-I teach Math and Reading.
+I teach Math at SAGE.
 Math is something I enjoy and I enjoy making it interesting for students.
 I am very much behind the movement toward even more projects and Project Based Learning here at SAGE, and look forward to a fantastic year!

 I worked as the social studies teacher at SAGE for 5 years.
 Along with teaching, I worked to encourage more meaningful service opportunities for students as well as bring them into the community.
 Service is a passion of my and I practice it through involvement in my neighborhood community building project, helping at my sons school and volunteering at homeless shelters, women’s rights organizations and habitat for humanity.
 I enjoy traveling and hiking, as well as reading, music and painting.
 I have a 12 year old son who is the focus of my world.
 I was a member of the SAGE board in the past and am happy that I continue to be an advocate for the students with my involvement.